GreenMountainPower/spring-cloud-netflix-microservices/README.md

 		</dependency>
 ```

-and mark the Spring configuration class with the annotation `@EnableEurekaClient`:
+and the Spring configuration class is marked with the annotation `@EnableEurekaClient`:
 ```bash
 @SpringBootApplication
 @EnableEurekaClient